moonburnt/notashark/README.md

 This will run bot in its default configuration, suitable for most needs.

 ### Advanced:
+- `./run_notashark -h` to get full list of available launch flags
 - Manually setup 'NOTASHARK_DISCORD_KEY' environment variable to match your bot's discord token
-- `./run_notashark -h` to get full list of available launch flags
+- ALTERNATIVELY: pass your discord bot's token as `--token launch argument`
 - `./run_notashark` with whatever flags you want

 ## LICENSE: